 If you’re on a tight grocery budget, you know the importance of getting the highest value for your food dollar.
-That means you want to fill your basket with foods that are versatile, delicious, nutritious and affordable.
+It’s often thought there aren’t affordable healthy foods out there.
+So it often feels impossible to fill your basket with foods that are versatile, delicious, nutritious and affordable.

 Five affordable healthy foods

 However, there are plenty of foods that are not just good for your health, but also won’t cost a fortune.

 Potatoes will never let you (or your food budget) down.
 Your basic sweet potatoes, red potatoes or baking spuds are all cheap, filling, nutritious and extraordinarily versatile.
 A white or sweet potato microwaves in minutes (no foil, please!) for a quick, easy, affordable snack.
 Top them with whatever you happen to have in the fridge.
 Potatoes can make a meaty supplement to soups and stews, accompany practically any entree, or even star as the main dish.
 You might even save on your doctor bills by indulging in the vitamins and antioxidants potatoes provide — as long as you’re not deep-frying them for every meal.

 Still something of a niche product, you might be surprised to learn brown rice costs a little more than the cheapest brands of white rice.
 So why is it good for your food budget?
 Unlike white rice, brown rice is loaded with fiber (along with other nutrients the polishing process removes), so it fills you up more — meaning that you can prepare less of it per meal.
 It’s also more flavorful than white rice, bringing a distinctive presence to a wide range of side dishes, soups and casseroles.